flashcordon/big-history/Histoire-système-solaire.md

 of Mars at the present time.
 The surface pressure is too low and the surface temperature is not high enough for the liquid phase to be stable.
+> * Sagan built his argument upon the assumption that the northern polar cap of Mars was composed entirely of carbon dioxide ice
+> * if all the ice in the northern polar cap could be devolatized then Mars, Sagan realized, would rapidly develop a much denser and warmer atmosphere, and the conditions for liquid water to exist on the planet’s surface might be achieved.
+> * Sagan’s greatest leap
+of the imagination, however, was contained within the penultimate paragraph of his 1971 paper: ‘‘It is just conceivable that, in time, human endeavors could, by volatizing the present northern polar cap remnant, and taking advantage of the hypothesized instabilities, introduce much more clement conditions on Mars, in times considerably shorter than the precession cycle.’’
+- Almost exactly a year to the day after Sagan submitted his longwinter model paper to the journal Icarus, two of his Cornell University colleagues, Joseph Burns and Martin Harwit, submitted to the journal editors a research article illustrating how the Martian precession cycle might be modified.
+Burns and Harwit suggested that the Martian precession cycle could be altered by either modifying the orbit of its largest moon, Phobos, or by introducing material mined from the main-belt asteroid region to form a ring around the planet
+- The Burns–Harwit maneuver, as their method is now often called, would no doubt work if the physical engineering could be achieved
+- almost exactly a year to the day after Burns and Harwit submitted their paper to Icarus, Sagan came back with a second research article; this time, perhaps rather provocatively, the article was entitled Planetary Engineering on Mars.
+Sagan outlined three possible methods by which Mars might be terraformed
+- Sagan’s elegantly argued long-winter model for Mars was simply not true.
+Not only was the northern polar cap of Mars not made entirely of carbon dioxide ice, but there was absolutely no evidence from the surface geology to support the idea of periodic liquid water inundations.
+The long-winter model for Mars was dead within 5 years of being formulated.

+Requirements :
+1. The atmospheric pressure must be increased by at least a factor of 100.
+2. The mean global temperature must be increased by at least 60 K.
+3. The establishment of standing liquid-water reserves on the Martian surface.
+4. Achange in the chemical composition of the Martian atmosphere.
+5. A reduction in the surface UV flux.

 - in the distant past
 the higher density of the Martian atmosphere did allow liquid water to pool and flow on the planet’s surface.
 This atmospheric support